How to Apply for Jobs Directly on Company Websites

 Jobs are typically listed in the Careers section of the employer's website, though they could also fall under the Human Resources or About Us sections, or at the bottom of the page in a link to More Information.
 Just about every company has detailed employment information online, including job openings, an employment application, company locations, benefits, and how to apply online.
 You may be able to sign up for job alerts to notify you of the latest openings as soon as they are posted.

 Also, review the press section of the organization’s website for press releases and reports on developments at the organizations.
-Look for specific reasons why the employers’ priorities, strategic plans, and goals align with your interests and assets—it'll help to have those in mind when you have your first job interview.
+Look for specific reasons why the employers’ priorities, strategic plans, and goals align with your interests and assets.
+You can use this information to your advantage in your application and during your job interview.